 TD Ameritrade Overview

-Charles Schwab bought TD Ameritrade in 2020, with integration estimated to be mostly complete by 2023.
-Until then the two organizations operate separate broker-dealers, and clients of Schwab and TD Ameritrade will continue to do business with their respective firms as usual.
+Charles Schwab bought TD Ameritrade in 2020, with integration mostly complete by 2023.
+Until then the two organizations operated separate broker-dealers, and clients of Schwab and TD Ameritrade continued to do business with their respective firms as usual.

 TD Ameritrade attempts to meet the needs of both inexperienced and experienced investors.
 The dual versions of its online and mobile trading platforms are suitably presented with either a focus of education/guidance or personalization for each group of prospective clients.